 What is a cholesteatoma?

-Cholesteatoma is an abnormal cystic growth of skin in the middle ear behind the eardrum.
+Cholesteatoma is an abnormal cystic skin growth in the middle ear behind the eardrum.

 Cholesteatoma is non-cancerous, but over time it can increase in size and destroy/erode the small hearing bones (malleus, incus, stapes) that carry sound in the middle ear.